 Realestate.co.nz data is compiled from asking prices of new residential listings as they come onto the market via subscribers to the realestate.co.nz website.
 The Realestate.co.nz website currently has over 95% of all licensed real estate offices subscribing and providing all of their listings onto the website.
 The asking price is presented as a truncated mean price at a 10% interval.

 REINZ: data is compiled from reported unconditional residential sales from all members of the Real Estate Institute of New Zealand representing all licensed real estate offices.
-The sale price is published as a stratified median house price and is developed in association with the Reserve Bank of NZ.
+The sale price is published as a stratified median sales price and is developed in association with the Reserve Bank of NZ.

 The monthly asking price for new listings presented in this report utilises the measure of ‘truncated mean’.
 This measure is judged to be a more accurate measure of the market price than average price as it statistically removes the extremes that exist within any property market that can so easily introduce a skew to traditional average price figures.